-The Subalpine Warbler (Curruca cantillans) was recorded once (one individual) in the study area during observations, during the month of May 2021.
+The Black eared Wheatear (Oenanthe hispanica) was recorded once (one individual) in the study area during observations in May 2021.

-The European Green Woodpecker (Picus viridis) was recorded twice (two individuals) in the study area during observations, during the months of September 2020 and May 2021.
+The European Green Woodpecker (Picus viridis) was recorded once (one individual) in the study area during observations, during the month of October 2020.

-The Tawny Owl (Strix aluco) was recorded once (one individual) in the study area during observations, in December 2020.
+The Tawny Owl (Strix aluco) was recorded once (one individual) in the study area during observations, in the month of January 2021.